 How Personalised Outreach Fits Into a Scalable GTM System

-Personalisation isn't where GTM strategy starts it's where it shows up.
+Personalisation isn't where GTM strategy starts.
+It is where it shows up.

 If your upstream workflows are weak, no amount of clever copy will help.
 Clay ensures: